Academics active in CCS research form the academic membership of the UKCCSRC.

 - Participation in activities such as UK overseas missions, funded representation of UKCCS research at meetings and other forums, specialist workshops, etc will be preferentially allocated to UKCCSRC members.

 Data Protection for UKCCSRC Members

 When you apply for UKCCSRC membership you will need to submit personal data as part of the application process.

-The information you enter in the biography section of this application will be made public as part of your member profile page.
-Your profile will also include your name, institution and member type.
-Plus, any future blogs, papers etc. published on this site that are authored by you will be linked to your profile.
+If you opt to have your profile included in the Members Directory the information you enter in the biography section of this application will be made public as part of your member profile page.
+Your profile will also include your name and institution.

-Becoming a member automatically subscribes you to our mailing list.
+You can also subscribe to the mailing list via your application form.
 We use this list for our monthly newsletter and to send occasional bulletins about UKCCSRC funding calls and UKCCSRC events.
 You can unsubscribe from this list using the link at the bottom of every newsletter.